Here’s what we know:

 So while levothyroxine certainly isn’t the best thyroid medication around (we will talk about some better alternatives later), it is still definitely an option that can be used to help rev up your metabolism and help your body get into weight loss mode.

 #1.
 Have You Waited Long Enough?
-(Are you Being Impatient?)
+(Are You Just Being Impatient?)

 This is something that is really important for thyroid patients to understand.